aahill/quickstart-templates/template-quickstart-csharp.md

 private static readonly Uri endpoint = new Uri("<replace-with-your-[product-name]-endpoint-here>");
 ```

 In the application's `Main` method, create variables for your resource's Azure endpoint and key.
-If you created the environment variable after you launched the application, you will need to close and reopen the editor, IDE, or shell running it to access the variable.
-You will define the methods later.

 <!--
     Be sure the main method calls the example task functions in this quickstart.
 The inline comment helps inform customers to implement the quickstart methods, in case they initially see "undefined method" errors.